-This advice note sets out to describe:
+This advice note aims to describe:

-- The role of the professional adviser in the process
+- the role of the professional adviser in the process.

 The two valuation methods

 The 1967 act provides two distinct methods for valuating houses under the act.
 These are generally referred to by the relevant section of the 1967 act, as follows.

 Section 9 (1) – the house will be valued according to the original valuation basis, that is, the value of the site.

 Section 9 (1A), 9 (1C) – the house will be valued according to the special valuation basis, that is, the value of the house, including a share of the marriage value.